Creatiwity/witycms-doc/users.md

 ## Users List

-This list contains all user registered with the website.
+This list contains all registered users.
 This list gives you their "**ID**", the "**Nickname**" use to login with the website, the "**Group**" it belongs,the date to the last connection and the actions button to edit or remove the user.
 ![](user-01.png)
 At the right you have "**Search**" application who permit you to make a fast search when you need to find a user.